openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/bulb2rgbw_0_0.md

 Values range from 0 to 120 and

-a special value 127 (0x7F) which sets infinite flashing The following option values may be configured, in addition to values in the range 0 to 127 -:
+a special value 127 (0x7F) which sets infinite flashing The following option values may be configured -:

 | Value  | Description |
 |--------|-------------|